 Greenleaf's works are characterized by attractively subtle colors, well-proportioned features, and physiognomic accuracy.
 Although the artist has become more widely known through recent articles, he almost certainly would be even better recognized if his paintings, many undoubtedly destroyed, had been executed on a support less fragile than glass.

 Greenleaf died in Weymouth on 10 January 1821.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Kern, Arthur B., and Sybil B. Kern.
 "Who Was Benjamin Greenleaf?"
 Antiques World 3 (September 1981): 38-47.

 Kern, Arthur B., and Sybil B. Kern.
 "Benjamin Greenleaf: Nineteenth Century Portrait Painter."
 The Clarion 10 (Spring-Summer 1985): 40-47.